story-ai/story-ai.github.io/index.md

             header: Personal Learning Paths
             text: >-
               Artificial intelligence tech identifies what's best for you to study next.
-Perhaps you need to brush up on your fractions to better understand the current topic - Story will add it to your learning path.
+Perhaps you need to practice fractions to better understand the current topic - Story will add it to your learning path.
           - icon: network
             header: Long Lasting Learning
             text: >-